 Any notice required of us under this Contract shall be deemed to be sufficient if mailed to the Policyholder by postal or electronic means at the address appearing on the records of Providence Health Plan.
 Policyholders enrolled through Providence Health Plan are responsible for notifying Providence Health Plan as soon as possible of any change in address.
 Policyholders enrolled through HealthCare.gov are responsible for notifying HealthCare.gov as soon as possible of any change in address.
-Policyholders es soon as possible of any change in address.
+Policyholders who move should call Customer Service as soon as possible and provide the new address.
 Notices of termination of health insurance coverage will not be sent by electronic means.
 Any notice required of you by Providence Health Plan shall be deemed sufficient if received via the contact link provided on our website at ProvidenceHealthPlan.com or mailed by postal or electronic means to the principal office: